rouzbeh-afrasiabi/click-through-rate-prediction/background/README.md

 As can be observed from the above boxplots no clear correlation between the time a user spends on the website and their likelihood of clicking the ad exists.

 ```
- Where ads shown to the users on some days of the week more than other?
+ Were ads shown to the users on some days of the week more than other?
  Is there a pattern for the time of day the clicks are mostly observed?
 ```
 <p align='center'>